- Long burning with approx 45 x 8-9cm sticks per pack (approx 20g in total weight)

 Is a highly prized herb, often used as a symbol for peace and love with a deep sweet spicy scent.

-Vajra Meditation Rope incense is a traditional Newari incense called Dhupaya.
 When burned, it is believed to attract the Gods, and it is used in rituals by both the Hindu and Buddhist religions, especially during meditation to keep the mind focused.
+Meditation has been practiced since antiquity in numerous religious, traditions and beliefs.
+Meditation is done in order to reduce stress, anxiety, depression and increasing peace and well being.
+It helps to self regulate the body and mind, making one calmer and peaceful.